strangerstudios/pmpro-mailchimp/readme.txt

 2. Membership-level specific list subscription settings.

 == Changelog ==
+= 1.0 =
+* Admitting that we're officially released with a 1.0 version. :)
+* Now using Mailchimp v2.0 API.

 = .3.6.2 =
 * Updated code to make sure that when checking out, sub adds run on pmpro_after_checkout instead of pmpro_after_change_membership_level.